What is Yoga

 Yoga offers physical and mental health benefits for people of all ages and can become an integral part of your treatment and potentially hasten healing.

-A yoga therapist can work with patients and put together individualized plans.
+A yoga mentor can work with patients and put together individualized plans.
 Yoga can support the healing process and help the person experience symptoms with more centeredness and less distress.

 Trauma-informed, or trauma-sensitive yoga, is not designed to take you back to the source of your pain.
 Its purpose is to help you become more aware of what’s going on in your body.
 Once you tap into that, you can work on releasing built-up emotions, stress and tension.